At Centrum Filmowe

 I sound like fucking Jim Morrison, fuck that!

-John rolls his sleeves down on the line “Who’s up for cutting?
+At one point, John crawls off the stage, takes his water bottle, and splashes the floor in front of it.
+He rolls his sleeves down on the line “Who’s up for cutting?
 Come on,” displaying his own cuts on his arms from his infamous self-harming psychotic episodes.
-I also take it he did like the lead singer of 60s/70s band The Doors!
-The “damage done” line might be a reference to Neil Young’s “The Needle and the Damage Done.”
+Apparently, he also did not like Jim Morrison, the lead singer of 60s/70s band The Doors!
+The “damage done” line might be a reference to Neil Young’s “The Needle and the Damage Done,” a song about heroin addiction.
+Perhaps John is equating self-harm scars to heroin usage?

 I’m trying (repeated)